Coronavirus In Colorado: Watch News Conference By Gov. Jared Polis Wednesday Afternoon On CBS4 & CBSN Denver

-DENVER (CBS4) – Gov. Jared Polis will speak about the coronavirus outbreak in Colorado on Wednesday afternoon from the Governor’s Residence at Boettcher Mansion in Denver.
-It is scheduled to start at 2 p.m. and it will be available for live viewing on CBS4 as well as on CBSN Denver.
+DENVER (CBS4) – Gov. Jared Polis will speak about how the state is handling the coronavirus outbreak in Colorado on Wednesday afternoon from the Governor’s Residence at Boettcher Mansion in Denver.
+The news conference is scheduled to start at 1:30 p.m. and it will be available for live viewing on CBS4 as well as on CBSN Denver.

-Earlier this month the governor extended the statewide stay-at-home order to April 26.
+On Monday Gov. Jared Polis talked about what life will look like in Colorado once the stay-at-home order is lifted on Sunday.
+That may be a little different than how we lived in the months leading up to the coronavirus outbreak.

+“As the stay-at-home wears off we need to be able to maintain, pace ourselves, earn a living, pay your bills, have some fulfillment, joy in life, and that is at 60-65% social interaction,” said Polis.
+“That is the April 27-May 4 period.”

 About the Colorado stay-at-home order